PersGuard: Preventing Malicious Personalization in Text-to-Image Diffusion Models via Model Backdoors: Threat Model

-The algorithm for solving the optimization problem in Eq.~\eqref{eq: loss} corresponds to the process of injecting the backdoor into a clean pre-trained model.
-Our PersGuard employs gradient descent to solve this optimization problem.
+where $\lambda_1$ and $\lambda_2$ control the balance between loss terms.
+To solve this problem, we use gradient descent method.
 Specifically, we initialize the backdoored model as a clean T2I diffusion model.
 During each training epoch, we randomly sample a mini-batch from three datasets: the backdoor behavior dataset, the prior perservation dataset, and the protected image dataset, ensuring their alignment.
 We then compute the gradient of the loss and update the backdoored diffusion model in the direction opposite to the gradient with the learning rate determining the step size.
-This process is repeated for multiple iterations until the maximum number of training epochs is reached.
+This process is repeated for multiple iterations until the maximum training epochs is reached.